 We present a model of the dynamics of the contagion in financial networks.
 We assume that the health of a financial institution is described by a single variable represent net worth as a proportion of asset holdings, that becomes zero at default.
 We argue that differences in the growth of assets and liabilities can give a stable defaulted as well as a stable healthy state.
 Stochastic balance sheet shocks can push an institution to the bankruptcy state and lead to further bankruptcy cascades.
 We introduce contagion between institutions by adapting the shape of the potential landscape so as to make it easier to default given others defaulted shortly beforehand, motivated by links between institutions' balance sheets.
 The introduced model provides a microscopic dynamical description of the default process, since the default events are constructed via a stochastic dynamical process, rather than just point event modelled by a point process.
 The correspondence that we find provides a stochastic micro-foundation of the models of defaults' intensity.

 This paper quantifies the focus of central bank communication and news media, offers an explanation for its variation over time, and shows a robust co-movement in this focus.
-A model of multidimensional uncertainty and limited attention is proposed to explain the shifting focus of central bank communication.
-Evidence from the Survey of Professional Forecasters is used to support this explanation, suggesting that not only does central bank communication contain information that can improve private sector “nowcasts”, but its focus shifts to cover variables about which there is greater uncertainty.
-An event study approach is used to show a potentially causal influence of Federal Reserve communication on the focus of US news media, implying that central banks have some power even if their own communication does not reach agents directly.
-Finally, I show that the communication of three different central banks (Federal Reserve, Bank of England and European Central Bank from 1997 to 2014) co-move, and that the focus of the Federal Reserve’s communication appears to lead that of other central banks.
+A model of multidimensional uncertainty and limited communication is proposed to explain the shifting focus of central bank communication.
+Evidence from the Survey of Professional Forecasters is used to support this explanation, suggesting that the focus of the Federal Reserve's communication shifts to cover variables about which there is greater uncertainty.
+An event study approach is used to show a potentially causal influence of Federal Reserve communication on the focus of US news media, implying that central banks have some power to inform the public even if their own communication does not reach agents directly.
+Finally, we show that the communication of three different central banks (Federal Reserve, Bank of England and European Central Bank from 1997 to 2014) co-move, and that the focus of the Federal Reserve’s communication appears to lead that of other central banks.